YusufGandhi/YusufGandhi.github.io/_posts/2017-07-19-let-me-explain.markdown

 > ***My suggestion:*** kenali tugas masing-masing.
 It's difficult to understand each other if we don't recognize the functions that we are assigned as a body.

 ***<span style="color:red">If you feel neglected, I'm terribly sorry.
 If you feel that I don't pay atttention, forgive my rusty, forgetful brain.
 I'm not as smart as you.
-And above all, I :heart: you, sayang...</span>***
+And above all, I love you, sayang...</span>***